-Most, if not all, federal government agencies employ attorneys either to provide legal counsel or to work in an alternative capacity.
-Some government agencies employ a large number of attorneys, such as Department of Justice, the Internal Revenue Service, and the Federal Bureau of Investigation.
-The function of the attorney varies by agency.
-In many agencies, the general counsel’s office provides support to the other offices in the legislative and regulatory arena.
-Other common duties of federal government attorneys include providing legal advice on issues, drafting legislation or regulations, writing administrative opinions, representing the agency in administrative hearings, researching and developing positions on issues, and reviewing compliance with laws and regulations.
+Most federal government agencies employ attorneys to provide legal counsel or to work in an alternative capacity, and the function of the attorney varies by agency.
+The general counsel’s office provides support to the other offices in the legislative and regulatory arena.
+Federal government attorneys provide legal advice on issues, draft legislation or regulations, write administrative opinions, represent the agency in administrative hearings, research and develop positions on issues, and review compliance with laws and regulations.

-Law school graduates typically obtain employment in two types of positions on Capitol Hill.
-First, attorneys are employed on congressional personal staffs as Legislative Assistants (LAs).
-Legislative Assistants monitor legislative developments, communicate with constituents, attend hearings, brief the Member or senior staff, etc. Second, attorneys are employed as staff members of congressional committees and subcommittees.
-While it is not a traditional practice of law, having a law degree is a valuable tool in understanding the workings of the legislative process.
+While it is not a traditional practice of law, attorneys with Capitol Hill offices are employed on congressional personal staffs as Legislative Assistants (LAs) who monitor legislative developments, communicate with constituents, attend hearings, and brief the Member or senior staff.
+Attorneys are also employed as staff members of congressional committees and subcommittees.

-Capitol Hill jobs are extremely competitive.
-Most offices strongly prefer to hire those with congressional and legislative experience.
-If you are seriously interested in pursing this field after graduation, use your time as a student to intern on the Hill.
-To secure an internship, you will usually need to approach the member’s office or committee or subcommittee to express your desire to be an intern.
-Because Capitol Hill offices are often approached by internship-seekers, they very rarely need to advertise or take proactive steps to find interns.
+Capitol Hill jobs are extremely competitive and most offices strongly prefer to hire those with congressional and legislative experience.
+Serious candidates must intern on the Hill, and you will usually need to approach the member’s office or committee or subcommittee to express your desire to be an intern.
 Use connections and select committees/subcommittees which handle issues of interest to you.

-If you have questions or would like additional information, please contact Angela Goehl, Government Affairs and Evening Student Outreach Career Advisor, at (202) 319-5132 or firstname.lastname@example.org.
+If you have questions or would like additional information, please contact OCPD at (202) 319-5132 or firstname.lastname@example.org.